Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

-In Section \ref{sec::aggregation}, signals from both text-rich and \tl neighbors are aggregated and finally encoded into two neighbor aggregation embeddings for each center node.
-To study the effect of text-rich and \tl neighbors in such aggregation, we conduct an ablation study to evaluate the performance of several \Ours variants: (a) \textbf{No-Agg} only encodes textual information for each node without conducting neighbor aggregation; (b) \textbf{No-TR} (\textbf{T}ext-\textbf{R}ich) only considers textless neighbors in aggregation; (c) \textbf{No-TL} (\textbf{T}ext\textbf{L}ess) only considers text-rich neighbor in aggregation; (d) \textbf{\Ours} is our full model.
+In Section \ref{sec::main-model}, signals from both text-rich and \tl neighbors are incorporated and finally contribute to center node encoding serving as two virtual neighbor tokens.
+To study the effectiveness of information from both text-rich and \tl neighbors, we conduct a model study of several \Ours variants: (a) \textbf{No-VNT} adds no \textbf{V}irtual \textbf{N}eighbor \textbf{T}okens and only encodes textual information for each node; (b) \textbf{No-TR} (\textbf{T}ext-\textbf{R}ich) only adds one virtual neighbor token corresponding to \tl neighbors in Eq. (\ref{eq::concate}); (c) \textbf{No-TL} (\textbf{T}ext\textbf{L}ess) only adds one virtual neighbor token corresponding to text-rich neighbors in Eq. (\ref{eq::concate}); (d) \textbf{\Ours} is our full model.
 The results of link prediction for these variants are shown in Figure \ref{fig::ablation}.
-We can find that: (a) \Ours outperforms all model variants, which demonstrates that signals from both text-rich and \tl neighbors are essential for center node encoding; (b) No-TL performs better than No-TR, implying that text-rich neighbors are more important than \tl neighbors, since they contain rich text semantics.
+We can find that: (a) \Ours outperforms all model variants, which demonstrates that signals from both text-rich and \tl neighbors are essential for center node encoding; (b) No-TL performs better than No-TR, implying that text-rich neighbors are more important than \tl neighbors since they contain rich text semantics.